dustdustinthewind/IntralismQoLMod/README.md

 As if that has stopped me, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right.
 However, I will still host the mod somewhere as long as I'm working on it.

 ### I mean will I get banned for using the mod?
 I highly doubt it.
-Don't shove it in Oxy's face though.
+Even if you're banned by the Intralism server, the ban checks are done by the local client, easy for hackers but not normies to bypass.
+This mod removes (most if not all) those checks; enjoy your freedom.
 There is no risk of being auto banned by Steam or VAC.

 ## FEATURES
 ### EDITOR